Logo

 arrow

-In my test, earnings froze at $6.55 despite continued progress, so I couldn’t withdraw.
+In my test, progress slowed to a near stop at $6.55 even while I kept playing, so I couldn’t withdraw.

-Another frequent gripe is ad overload.
-Expect a 30-second advertisement after nearly every round.
+Another common complaint is frequent advertising—expect a 30-second ad after nearly every round.

-Some players report successful redemptions, but that appears inconsistent—closer to luck than a predictable system based on skill.
+Some players mention successful redemptions, but reports are inconsistent, which makes it hard to treat as a predictable system based on skill.

 Here are a few Google Play reviews: